YosysHQ-Docs/AppNote-109/docs/source/index.rst

 In *SVA 3.1a*, both immediate and concurrent assertions were defined as part of the standard.
 There were many conflicts and weaknesses in some language features that were fixed in SVA2009.
-Different companies have worked to improve the semantics and syntax of SVA to make it into how it is today.
+Different companies have worked to improve the semantics and syntax of SVA to make it into what it is today.

 The SVA (SystemVerilog Assertions) specification is part of the P1800.